-Crop plants are grown on more than 1.6 billion hectares worldwide.
+Crop plants are grown on more than 1.56 billion hectares worldwide.
 These include - among others - grain, oilseeds, protein, sugar and fibre plants, fruits, vegetables, nuts and others.
 Most of this produce is used as food.
-Only around 4 per cent go into biofuels production.
+Only around 5 per cent go into biofuels production.

 At the same time, biofuels production is in most cases very obviously located in places where there is a surplus of feedstock anyway.
-If the surplus were not used to produce biofuels, it would have to be placed on the global market, where it would weigh heavily on feedstock costs.
+If the surplus were not used to produce biofuels, it would have to be placed on the global market, where it would weigh heavily on already low feedstock prices.
 The use in biofuel production reduces the production overhang, generates extra value added and reduces the need for foreign currency for imports of crude or fossil fuels.
 The latter is primarily a problem in poorer countries.
-Another advantage is the amount of high-quality protein feed that is generated, demand for which is steadily increasing.
+Another advantage is the amount of high-quality protein feed that is generated in biofuel production, demand for which is steadily increasing.
 The amount and quality of these protein feeds have a strong influence on feedstock prices.
 Consequently, they also determine the amount of land dedicated to growing the feedstocks.
 In other words, biofuels are by no means the price drivers in the commodities markets.
+If necessary, the feedstocks grown for biofuel production are primarily available for food supply.
+In the case of politically subsidized extensification, this option for "buffering" food demand is omitted.